SEP007/resources/system-proposals.md

 From a technical point to view, LMVC Patat is build using the micro [LMVC-Framework](https://github.com/scandio/lmvc) and its [module system](https://github.com/scandio/lmvc-modules), especially the [asset pipeline](https://github.com/scandio/lmvc-modules/tree/master/lib/Scandio/lmvc/modules/assetpipeline) which are all written in PHP 5.4.

+**Cons in picking this**

 Pitfalls are that [cloc](http://cloc.sourceforge.net/) told me that the project over all has *24720 sloc* of which probably *20k* is library source code.
 Anyhow, taking the underlying module-system, ORM-layer and the library itself gives us a decent amount to work with.

+**Pros in picking this**

+The group has one member knowing the libraries involved and the whole language stack.
+I would not mind teaching and giving short introductions on how stuff is wired.
+Moreover, the product and the libraries have areas in which they can evolve - this system has potential.

 **Addition and changes to the system might inlcude**